 Even scenario #1 would be enough of a shakeup to open the door to substantial change.

 None of these scenarios result in a literal civil war; America’s political system is able, at least in the short term, to absorb the shocks of this kind of upheaval.
 In many ways, it’s long overdue.
 The 1968 realignment create uneasy alliances that could not last forever.
 Just as the Democrats one day had to choose between their Northern liberals and their Southern segregationists, the Republican Party will soon have to choose between its factions as well.

-This story originally appeared on American Politics Made Super, September 20, 2017.
+This story first appeared on American Politics Made Super, September 20, 2017.